 - Zone balance point The balance point of a building is the outdoor temperature at which the losses through the building envelope are balanced by solar and internal gains.
 Below this outdoor temperature the building needs heating and above this temperature the building needs cooling.
-The balance point of the areas of a building served by SEER-rated HVAC systems may differ significantly from 65°F assumed by SEER due to building characteristics such as cooling thermostat setpoint, solar gain (i.e., zone glass area and zone orientation), internal load, zone shell overall U-value (including whether the zone is perimeter or core), and whether natural ventilation or economizer cycles are employed. - Zone operating schedule Does the zone served by the SEER-rated HVAC system operate overnight or only during the day and do building and system features such as natural ventilation or economizer cycles cause the HVAC equipment to operate only during the hours of warmest outdoor temperature? - Linearity of the relationship between cooling coil load and outdoor temperature Is the relationship between cooling coil load and outdoor temperature liner as assumed by the SEER rating methodology?
+The balance point of the areas of a building served by SEER-rated HVAC systems may differ significantly from 65°F assumed by SEER due to building characteristics such as cooling thermostat setpoint, solar gain (i.e., zone glass area and zone orientation), internal load, zone shell overall U-value, and whether natural ventilation or economizer cycles are employed. - Zone operating schedule Does the zone served by the SEER-rated HVAC system operate overnight or only during the day and do building and system features such as natural ventilation or economizer cycles cause the HVAC equipment to operate only during the hours of warmest outdoor temperature? - Linearity of the relationship between cooling coil load and outdoor temperature Is the relationship between cooling coil load and outdoor temperature linear as assumed by the SEER rating methodology?
 Factors that cause the load not to be strictly linear include building envelope mass and internal mass, mass of the HVAC distribution system, long wave radiant losses, and sol-air effects (the effect of sunlight raising the outdoor surface temperatures of dark surfaces well above outdoor temperature).

 These thermal characteristics will tend to vary by building type.
-To determine which building types should be included in the analysis, recent California new construction building surveys were examined to determine where the majority of the SEER-rated equipment was installed (2000 Residential New Construction Market Share Tracking (RMST) Database and the 1999 California Non-Residential New Construction Characteristics (CNRNCC) Database).
-Figure 4 illustrates the distribution of SEER-rated cooling systems among non-residential building types.
+To determine which building types should be included in the analysis, recent California new construction building surveys were examined to determine where the majority of the SEER-rated equipment was installed (2000 Residential New Construction Market Share Tracking (RMST) Database).